dusk-network/docs-public/src/content/docs/developer/integrations/exchanges.md

 ### Screening tools

-Screening tools integration is a work in progress.
+Screening tools are available for DUSK.

 ### Cross-Chain Fees